drew1080/rda/wp-content/plugins/updraftplus/readme.txt

 <strong>Top-quality:</strong> UpdraftPlus is the <a href="http://rankwp.com/plugins/updraftplus">highest-ranking backup plugin on rankwp.com</a> (ranks in the top 50 out of 30,000 WordPress plugins for quality on rankwp.com - last checked 8th January 2014).

-<strong>Tens of thousands of users:</strong> widely tested and reliable (over 780,000 downloads).
+<strong>Tens of thousands of users:</strong> widely tested and reliable (over one million downloads).
 Ranks in the top 100 most used of all WordPress plugins on rankwp.com.
 Millions of backups completed!

 * Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP, OpenStack (Swift) and email.
 Also (via an add-on) FTP over SSL, SFTP, SCP, WebDAV (and compatible services, e.g. Yandex) and Bitcasa.
 (Note: Microsoft forbid OneDrive/SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
-* Restores backup sets from other backup plugins (Premium) (currently supported: BackWPUp, BackupWordPress, Simple Backup)
+* Restores and migrates backup sets from other backup plugins (Premium) (currently supported: BackWPUp, BackupWordPress, Simple Backup, WordPress Backup To Dropbox)
 * Files and database backups can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Large sites can be split into multiple archives
 * Select which files to backup (plugins, themes, content, other)
 * Select which components of a backup to restore
 * Download backup archives direct from your WordPress dashboard
-* Database backups can be encrypted for security
+* Database backups can be encrypted for security (Premium)
 * Debug mode that gives full logging of the backup
 * Internationalised (translations very welcome - see below)
 * <a href="http://updraftplus.com">Premium version and support available - http://updraftplus.com</a>
-* Tested and supported on all current PHP versions (5.2, 5.3, 5.4)
+* Tested and supported on all current PHP versions (5.2, 5.3, 5.4, 5.5)

 = Don't Risk Anything Less =